How to use ORDER BY with window functions

 LEFT JOIN votes ON votes.option_id = options.id

-GROUP BY options.id;
+GROUP BY polls.title;

 But we haven't told RANK() OVER()